What Is Creationism?

 More importantly, all of them require that billions of years of death and suffering existed before original sin, and describe a world that God apparently thought was ‘very good’.

-Gap creationism is the belief that there is a large ‘gap’ in time between the first and second verse of Genesis where there was almost a whole story of life that existed before that described by God in the rest of the chapter.
+This is the belief that there is a large ‘gap’ in time between the first and second verse of Genesis.
+Gap creationists argue there was almost a whole story of life that existed before that described in the rest of the chapter.

-This interpretation is an attempt to maintain the inerrancy of scripture, and so takes Genesis as literally true, but still fit the billions of years of secular history into the Bible.
+This interpretation maintains the inerrancy of scripture, and takes Genesis as literally true, but still fit the billions of years into the Bible.
 The six days are six 24 hour days, but there are billions of years of death and suffering before God made the earth as we know it today.
 There are some very serious problems with this view however:

 - There is not a scrap of evidence in the Bible whatsoever for this view.
 It is completely ad hoc